dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests.md

 Registering the client services as shown in the code above, makes the `DefaultClientFactory` create an `HttpClient` configured specifically for each service, as we'll see in just a moment.

 Just by registering your client classes with AddHttpClient(), whenever you use the `HttpClient` object injected to your class through its constructor, that `HttpClient` object will be using all the configuration and policies provided upon registration.
-In the next sections, you will see those policies like Polly’s retries or circuit-breakers.
+In the next sections, you'll see those policies like Polly’s retries or circuit-breakers.

 ### HttpClient lifetimes